marchirschvogel/ambit/README.md

 ### Usage ###

-Check out the examples for the basic problem types in demos to quickly get started running solid, fluid, or 0D model problems.
-Further, you can have a look at input files in ambit/tests and the file ambit_template.py in the main folder as example of all available input options.
+Check out the examples for the basic problem types in demos/ to quickly get started running solid, fluid, or 0D model problems.
+Further, you can have a look at input files in tests/ and the file ambit_template.py in the main folder as example of all available input options.

-Best, check if all testcases run and pass, by navigating to ambit/tests and executing
+Best, check if all testcases run and pass, by navigating to tests/ and executing
 ```
 ./runtests.py
 ```